vojtechruz/vojtechruzicka-blog/src/posts/javascript-promises/index.md

 });
 ```

 Easy, right?
-Not only easy to write, but also.
-Easy to read.
+Not only easy to write, but also easy to read.
 Especially when you use arrow functions like this:

 ```javascript
 new Promise((resolve, reject) => {